debackerl/pgasus/README.md

 * `street,!streetnr` sorts by street name first, then by decreasing street number.
 * `10` limits the result to 10 records.

-#### Formats

-Three build-in data formats can be used to generate the content of the HTTP response:
-* `json` is the only format able to serialize any kind of result from the database.
-* `csv` is UTF-8 encoded, and will not serialize arrays and other composite data types.
-* `bin` is used to return result of a procedure as is.
-Text is UTF-8 encoded.
-Only scalar data types are supported.

-In addition, the configuration file may define several `binary_formats` sections.
-Those are used when format isn't one of the build-in formats.
-Each section must define two fields:
-* `extension` is the format as specified in the requested URL.
-* `mime_type` is the corresponding MIME type to be specified in the HTTP response's header.

 #### Composing requests to procedures

 When calling a procedure, the order of parameter is not important.
 Also, optional parameters remains optional.